 4. Strategize your segmentation.

-Once you have your first-party data, you must develop the best strategy for using it.
 Who will be the best customers to target (or retarget) during your holiday sales — your VIP purchasers?
 Repeat customers?
 First-time holiday shoppers?

 If you’re not sure, take a look at your historical shopping data (tip #7) and run some tests in the next few months.
 With enough time, you can create a supercharged target audience primed for purchase before the first frost even hits.